kevinhkhuynh/whole_language_simulation/README.md

   - mvn package
 4. The new source code will be built and the model can now be run with the following command:
   - java -jar target/whole_language_simulation-1.0-SNAPSHOT-jar-with-dependencies.jar [FILE].csv

+# graph_viz_printer

+An automatic GraphViz printer can be used to print the transition structures with the optimized probabilities.

+Instructions to Run the Code

+1. Download and install GraphViz: https://www.graphviz.org/download/

+2. Run graph_viz_printer with a tableau and a corresponding outputted results file.

+   Example command with optional parameters:
+  - java -jar graph_viz_printer.jar antilla.csv antilla.txt

+3. The corresponding dot files will be printed into the directory dotFiles.
+A dot file corresponds to one word chain and can be interpreted by GraphViz to obtain a .png file.

+4. To obtain the .png files, for each .dot file, run the following command in the directory dotFiles.
+The command creates a corresponding .png file for each dot file.
+  - dot [FILE].dot -Tpng -o [FILE].png